dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Inefficiency will kill your team faster than anything else?
 What about Blockchain, its very inefficient.
 1. Digiconomist = Cryptocurrency analyst?
 1. PayPal Conquered The Globe, But Bitcoin Could Steal Its Throne
 1. Bitcoin represents a new paradigm shift.
 It is complex and very versatile.
 During its short existence, crisis situations and geopolitical events have prompted investors to use Bitcoin as a safe-haven currency, or as a foreign exchange hedge.
+Economists and financial experts might wish to put forward brand new economic theories that would better explain Bitcoin’s amazing price trajectory.